jacquev6/DrawTurksHead/doc/user_guide.rst

 User guide
 ==========

-DrawTurksHead can be used on the command line, as a Python package or as a C++ library.
+DrawTurksHead can be used on the command line or as a Python package.

 Command-line
 ============